 Fentanyl is an opioid analgesic that is used as a surgical anesthetic in 70% of all surgeries in the U.S. It is similar to morphine but is approximately 50-100 times more powerful.
 It binds to the opioid receptors in the brain in the areas that control pain and emotions.
-It is water-soluble and is composed of 40 of carbon, hydrogen, nitrogen, and oxygen, with a chemical formula of C22H28N2O.
+It is water-soluble and is composed of 40 carbon, hydrogen, nitrogen, and oxygen, with a chemical formula of C22H28N2O.

 Many hospitals prefer to use fentanyl due to its fast action and potency.
-It’s prescribed to patients of all ages, young and old and has few undesirable side effects, as well as few instances of addiction when used properly under strict medical supervision.
+It’s prescribed to patients of all ages, young and old, and has few undesirable side effects, as well as few instances of addiction when used properly under strict medical supervision.

 From a workplace perspective, experts believe that the misuse and abuse of fentanyl among employees in safety and security-sensitive positions is a growing concern.
 As a pain reliever, it can be prescribed to manage moderate to severe pain, especially chronic pain.
-With prescriptions rising and with prescription drug abuse already a major concern for employers, one would think this drug would have long been a standard part for workplace drug testing.
+With prescriptions rising and with prescription drug abuse already a major concern for employers, one would think this drug would have long been a standard part of workplace drug testing.
 In reality, it is only requested under special situations and is, therefore, an extra cost for employers.

 Screening Cut-Off and Detection Time

-In drug screening, the cut-off level is the minimum amount of drug residue that must be found in the sample in order for the specimen to be labeled positive.
+In drug screening, the cut-off level is the minimum amount of drug residue that must be found in the sample for the specimen to be labeled positive.
 It is important to remember that a negative sample does not necessarily mean that it is drug-free, only that it contains a drug at a concentration that is below the established cut-off levels.